danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/12 Troubleshooting query performance in Azure Database for MySQL Single Server/readme.md

    Click **Save**.

    It should only take a few seconds for each parameter to change.
-When the parameters are updated you will see the notification
+When the parameters are updated, you will see the notification

    ![Image0178](Media/image0178.png)

 1. Run some queries to populate its statistics on the Query Store.

-   Using MySQL Workbench or any other MySQL client tool connect to the database server and the **employees** database
+   Using MySQL Workbench or any other MySQL client tool, connect to the database server and the **employees** database.

-   Execute 4 times the following query:
+   Execute the following query four times:

    ```sql
    SELECT E.emp_no AS employee_numnber